 As student success and completion efforts continue to serve as top priorities for community colleges, keeping access and equity central to our work is critical.
 This session explores how community college leaders are working toward balancing success, assess, and equity through integrated planning, policy, and practice.
 In addition, session presenters share models, practices, and resources that have increased student success outcomes, while promoting access and equity.

-Leading Change in Learning Modalities: On-Ground, Online, Blended, Competency-Based, and More
+Leading Change in Learning Modalities: Online, Blended, Competency-Based, and More

 Today’s ever-evolving learning modalities provide great opportunities to reach a growing population of students that expect us to keep up with their diverse learning needs.
 Session participants explore these great opportunities to serve students through multiple modalities and discuss the reality that we need to have a much better understanding about how we deliver learning, for whom, and to what end.